American Eagle Outfitters: Sydney Sweeney ad campaign

-On July 23, 2025, American Eagle launched a campaign featuring the actress Sydney Sweeney in which she was marketed as having "great jeans", a pun on "great genes".
+On July 23, 2025, American Eagle launched a campaign featuring actress Sydney Sweeney in which she was marketed as having "great jeans", a pun on "great genes".
 Some outlets compared the advertisement to a 1980 Calvin Klein campaign that featured Brooke Shields.
-American Eagle Outfitters stock price rose 10% after announcing the campaign, which was designed to improve sales with Generation Z customers amid uncertainty over increased costs due to tariffs, and was reportedly the company's most expensive campaign to date.
+The campaign was designed to improve sales with Generation Z customers amid uncertainty over increased costs due to tariffs, and was reportedly American Eagle's most expensive campaign to date.
+The company's stock price rose 10% after it was announced.

 In the first few days, the majority of social media sentiment towards the campaign was positive and apolitical.
 However, by the end of July, some social media users had started accusing the campaign of promoting eugenics and white supremacy.
 The New York Times later reported that negative reactions initially came from a small number of accounts with relatively few followers.
-They claimed that "the right" then exaggerated that limited backlash, calling it an example of "wokeness" and cancel culture, which in turn increased left-leaning criticism.
-Some online posts compared the campaign to Nazi propaganda.
+They claimed that "the right" then exaggerated that limited backlash, which in turn increased left-leaning criticism.
+Some online posts compared the campaign to Nazi propaganda, while defenders of the campaign called the backlash an example of wokeness and cancel culture.
 The media widely reported on the controversy and interviewed commentators and academics, several of whom endorsed the criticism.
-MSNBC supported the backlash; The New York Times, The Independent and Deadline said the controversy was being largely manufactured by conservatives.
+MSNBC supported the backlash, while Megyn Kelly of Fox News called it a "leftist meltdown".
 The Atlantic and the Los Angeles Times found the reactions from both sides exaggerated.
-The Trump administration commented on the affair, with JD Vance mocking the Democrats for "[attacking] people as Nazis for thinking Sydney Sweeney is beautiful" and Donald Trump praising "the HOTTEST ad out there."
-A few hours after Trump's comment, AE's stock price rose about 23%.
+The Trump administration commented on the affair, with JD Vance stating: "My political advice to the Democrats is, continue to tell everybody who thinks Sydney Sweeney is attractive is a Nazi" and Donald Trump praising "the HOTTEST ad out there."
+A few hours after Trump's comment, American Eagle's stock price rose about 23%.